tequeter/dryspec/packages/RooCode/lsdd-init-existing.md

    - Ask a short, focused list of clarifying questions about the application/library, main technologies, and what parts of the repo are most important to cover first.

 3. **Propose subsystems and plan the exploration**
-   - Using the repo structure (for example, 1–2 levels under `src` or similar), propose a candidate list of subsystems that would map well to `docs/specs/sub-*.md`.
+   - Using the repo structure (for example, 1–2 levels under `src` or similar), propose a candidate list of subsystems that would map well to the project’s Subsystem spec files (for example `docs/specs/sub-*.md` in the generic layout).
    - Keep the proposal concise and explain how each subsystem boundary relates to code directories or modules.
    - Agree with the user on which subsystems to explore first.